cakephp/docs/en/appendices/fixture-upgrade.rst

 Fixture Upgrade
 ###############

-As of 4.3.0 a fixture schema and data management responsibilities were split.
+As of 4.3.0 fixture schema and data management responsibilities were split.
 Maintaining schema in fixture classes and migrations added complexity and maintenance cost to applications.
 In 4.3.0 new APIs were added to enable you to more easily re-use your existing migrations or schema management tools with